Achaemenid architecture: Vandalism

-During the colonial era, and in WWII, the structure would also suffer vandalism at the hands of the Allies.
+During the Qajar era, and in World War II, the structure would also suffer vandalism at the hands of the Allies.
 Natural causes such as earthquakes and winds have also contributed to the overall demise of the structure.

 The first French excavation in Susa carried out by the Dieulafoys and the looting and the destruction of Persian antiquities by the so-called archeologists had a deep impact on the site.
 Jane Dieulafoy writes in her diary:

 Even to date the structure is not safe from destruction and vandalism.
-After the Iranian revolution, a group of fundamentalists serving Khomeini, including his right-hand man Sadegh Khalkhali, tried to bulldoze both the renown Persian poet, Ferdowsi's tomb, and Persepolis, but they were stopped by the provisional government.
+After the Iranian revolution, a group of fundamentalists serving Khomeini, including his right-hand man Sadegh Khalkhali, tried to bulldoze both the renowned Persian poet, Ferdowsi's tomb, and Persepolis, but they were stopped by the provisional government.

 The gallery below highlights only some of these unfortunate acts of vandalism mostly by foreign visitors from the late 1800s to mid-1900s.
 Currently the structure is at high risk of "irreparable damage."